This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 What is an Achilles tendon rupture?

-What causes an Achilles tendon rupture?
+What increases my risk for an Achilles tendon rupture?

 What are the signs and symptoms of an Achilles tendon rupture?

-- A sudden pop, snap, or crack at the back of your leg or heel
+- A sudden pop, snap, or crack at the back of your leg

 How is an Achilles tendon rupture diagnosed?